Scrivito/scrivito_video_widget/README.md

     *= require scrivito_video_widget

-If you are using `sass-rails` use this for loading the css instead:
+If you are using `sass-rails`, use this for loading the css instead:

     @import 'projekktor';
     @import 'scrivito_video_widget/dynamic_video_container';